ConservationMetrics/gc-docs/docs/guides/guide-audiomoth/troubleshooting.md

 - Loose housings can cause wind rumble or knocking noises in recordings.

-- Incorrect gasket alignment or blocked microphone ports can severely degrade SNR.
+- Incorrect gasket alignment or blocked microphone ports can severely degrade Signal-to-Noise Ratio (SNR).

 - Always inspect the rubber seal for debris or compression wear before closing the case.